raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

 ni siquiera creo que ... = I don't even think [that] ... `I don't even think there's a word for it`

+dicho de otra manera, ...
+    = In other words, ...
+    = [Let me/Well, to] put it another way, ...
+        - Puede ser _another way_ (de otra manera) o _this way_ (de esta manera)
+    ?
+Los beneficios de la compañía han disminuido ligeramente.
+Dicho de otra manera, no estamos ganando tanto como el año pasado : `The company's profits have decreased slightly.
+To put it another way, we're not making as much money as last year`
+    ?
+A ver, dicho de otra manera, creo que es más importante la salud que el dinero : `Let me put it another way, I think health is more important than money`

+A ver...
+    = [Well, ] let's see...

 tu experiencia puede ser diferente = Your mileage may vary `I found the movie boring, but your mileage may vary`